SuperDARN/DDWG/FAQ.md

 1. This will act as a 'check' for files that are going through VT.
 If VT changes the files in any way (either inadvertently or on purpose), then the automated data processes will catch this.
 2. Data transfers for Canadian data are done on a 2 hour cadence.
-This allows Canadian radar files to appear on the Globus mirror within ~45 minutes of being written.
+This allows Canadian radar files to appear on the Globus mirror within ~45 minutes of being produced at the radar site.

 Please see [this summary](summary_data_transfers.md).

 ## Why are the BAS and Globus mirrors not synchronized?
-Good question: TODO (temporary mirror requires manual intervention, having issues with hard drive, had issues with network, files rotated out before BAS could access?)
+The BAS server has been given rsync access to the Globus mirror.
+The BAS mirror does not make certain checks for file inconsistencies that the Globus mirror does, which may be a reason for some files being located on the BAS server that are not in the main distribution on the Globus server.

 ## What checks are done on the files before they get to the mirror(s)?
 There are a few basic checks done on the files for quality control.
 Please see the